based2/KB/network/ip_filter.md

 block from any to 213.180.203.167
 # https://www.abuseipdb.com/check/
 block from any to 213.183.56.95
+# Chaos RAT AlfaC2 Mangusta
+block from any to 213.183.63.99
 # France 2024-01-30 https://red.flag.domains/posts/2024-01-17/ 11
 block from any to 213.186.33.0/24
 # https://www.abuseipdb.com/check/213.186.33.2